Killing of Brenda Schaefer: Investigation

-The investigators convinced Shore to wear a wire, by promising only to charge her with tampering with evidence.
+The investigators convinced Shore to wear a listening device, by promising only to charge her with tampering with evidence.
 In the surveillance, Shore told Ignatow that the FBI was hounding her and she was afraid the property behind her house was being sold and developed.
 He was on tape berating her for letting the FBI "rattle" her and told her he didn't care if they dug up the whole property because "that place we dug is not shallow."